niloycste/A-Multi-Label-NLP-Classifier-for-Fine-Grained-Quotation-Categorization/README.md

 -Time Quotes
 -Motivation Quotes etc.

 In total, approximately 38,611 quotes were collected.
-The dataset consists of three main columns: author name, quotation text, and genres.
+The dataset consists of three main columns: author name, quotation text, and genres. the data are stored in **`Dataset/dataquotes.csv`**.